 In this article we present the steps to get permanent residency once the foreign national is already in the U.S.

-Green Card Process After Your Fiancé Enters The U.S. on K-1 Visa
+Obtaining Green Card Once Your Fiancée Has Entered The U.S. On K-1 Visa

-Once your fiancé(e) is issued a K-1 visa he or she must enter the U.S. through a U.S Immigration port-of-entry.
-You must get married within 90 days of your fiancé(e)’s entry.
-After the marriage takes place your spouse must file for adjustment of status using Form I-485, Application to Register Permanent Residence or to Adjust Status with the USCIS National Benefits Center.
-The U.S. citizen spouse must complete and submit the Affidavit of Support, Form I-864, with the fiancé(e)’s application to become a lawful permanent resident (LPR).
 Since you will most likely have been married for less than two years when your spouse is granted his or her Green Card, he or she will be granted ‘conditional’ status.
-You and your spouse must apply together to the USCIS to remove the ‘conditions’ within the 90 days before the two year anniversary of the date your spouse was granted permanent residence.
+You and your spouse must apply together to the USCIS to remove the ‘conditions’ by filing Form I-751 within the 90 days before the two year anniversary of the date your spouse was granted permanent residence.

-The child of a fiancé(e) who entered the U.S. on a K-2 visa will need a separate Form I-130, Petition for Alien Relative, and Form I-485, Application to Register Permanent Residence or to Adjust Status.
-Remember that in immigration law a child must be under the age of 21 and unmarried.
-The stepparent/stepchild relationship must be created before the child reaches the age of 18.
+The child of a fiancée who entered the U.S. on a K-2 visa will need a separate Form I-485, Application to Register Permanent Residence or to Adjust Status and I-864.
+Remember that a K-2 visa holder must be under the age of 21 and unmarried in order to adjust status.

-Green Card Process After Your Spouse Enters The U.S. on K-3 Visa
+Obtaining Green Card If Your Spouse Enters The U.S. On K-3 Visa

-Green Card Process When Your Fiancé Enters The U.S. on B-2, Visitor Visa
+Obtaining Green Card When Your Fiancée Has Entered The U.S. On B-2 Visa